NattyNarwhal/wmx/README.md

     Alt/KP_Subtract (numeric pad -)

- * If you want the same key to maximise/unmaximise set CONFIG_SAME_KEY_MAX_UNMAX to True
+ * If you want the same key to maximise/unmaximise set `CONFIG_SAME_KEY_MAX_UNMAX` to True

  * To switch channels: Alt/cursor-Left and Alt/cursor-Right

  * To switch directly to channel number N, provided there is a channel N (i.e. some client has been created there already):
     Alt plus F-key N.  Thus for channel 2 press Alt/F2 and so on.
+    You can choose not to use the function keys for channel switching, and instead use the top row of numbers, set by `CONFIG_DONT_USE_FKEYS`

  * To make the currently focused window "sticky", so it appears on all channels: Alt/Pause.
 Repeat to unstick the window.

  * To pop up a keyboard-powered client menu: Alt/Menu; for a keyboard-powered new-application menu: Alt/Multi_Key.
-(On my PC, Menu is bound to the rightmost Windows-95-specific key and Multi_Key to the one next to it.)
-You can then use cursor-Up and cursor-Down, Return, and Escape to choose, select or cancel from the menu.
+(On most modern keyboards, the menu key is right next to the right Windows and Control keys.)
+You can then use cursor-Up and cursor-Down and cursor-Down, Return, and Escape to choose, select or cancel from the menu.

 Some of these bindings (notably the keyboard menu) can be switched off altogether in Config.h.